Lo Story Moon Lankford

-As a trans + queer femme, I am passionate about interdependence and community psych.
-I believe that the societal structures inherent in our "independence-”focused U.S. culture harms all of us, creating fixed binaries and making it difficult to ask for and receive help.
+As a trans + queer non-binary femme, I am passionate about interdependence and community psychology.
+I believe that the societal structures inherent in our ‘independence’ focused U.S. culture harms all of us by creating fixed binaries in our identities and ways of living and making asking for and receiving help difficult.
 We were never meant to do any of this alone, and resourcing folx (in a variety of ways) is at the root of all of my work.
-‘In the room,’ I genuinely care about helping people connect to therapy work in a way that is meaningful to them, noting that this can look a little different for each person and always exist in our own cultural contexts.
-Reaching out for help can be really difficult for some, and it’s important to me that we collaborate to find out if we are a good fit and what you are hoping therapy will provide.
-My style is direct, embodied, collaborative and curious and I believe deeply that addressing conflict vulnerably deepens connection.
-When we avoid conflict or change, we avoid intimacy.
-I most connect to and utilize Gestalt, narrative and feminist post modern modalities.
+‘In the room,’ I genuinely care about helping people connect to therapy work in a way that is meaningful to them, noting that this can look a little different person to person and always exists in your own cultural context.
+Reaching out for help can be really difficult for some, and it’s important to me that we collaborate to find out if we’re a good fit and what you’re hoping therapy will provide.
+My style is direct, embodied, collaborative and curious and I believe deeply that addressing conflict – both in therapy and out in the world – vulnerably deepens connection and that when we avoid conflict and/or change, we're thus avoiding intimacy.